 All students receive a transcript and diploma once all graduation requirements are met.
-Dorsey School of Beauty maintains copies of all transcripts in our electronic student information system; hard copies of transcripts for students enrolled prior to 1999 are maintained offsite indefinitely.
+Dorsey School of Beauty maintains copies of all transcripts in our electronic student information system.

 Requests for academic transcripts, a duplicate diploma, or copies of a student's file must be (1) in writing with student's signature or accompanied by the student's signed release, and (2) accompanied with a money order in the amount of \$5.00 for each transcript and/or \$10 for a duplicate diploma or student file copy request.
 Dorsey Schools reserves the right to withhold release of any/all academic documents for students or graduates with unresolved financial obligations to the school, or who are in default of any student loans, until all financial obligations have been met.